Hochschule Karlsruhe Hochschule Karlsruhe - University of Applied Sciences

 *Update: 17.06.2026*

-When can I apply for an Erasmus+ grant?
+When can I apply for an Erasmus+ Traineeship grant?

 Your fully completed and signed Erasmus application documents must be received by KOOR – Erasmus Services BW no later than two weeks before the start of your internship.
 Therefore, the application deadline does not refer to the date of registration, but to the upload date of the final application document.